Recipe - My ULTIMATE Crunchy On The Outside, Gooey In The Centre Chocolate Chip Cookies

 Please note, comments must be approved before they are published

-Crunchy On The Outside, Gooey In The Centre Chocolate Chip Cookies
+Crunchy Outside, Gooey Centre Chocolate Chip Cookies

-The most reliably, incredibly CHUNKY and delicious chocolate chip cookies, with a crunchy outside and gooey centre.
+My no-fail recipe for reliably CHUNKY, gooey and delicious chocolate chip cookies, with a crunchy outside and gooey centre.

 Servings: 12 Cookies